Sage-Bionetworks/snowflake/README.md

 For snowflake administrators, please make sure you read this carefully: https://docs.snowflake.com/en/user-guide/security-access-control-overview.

 ### User/Role Management
 Users and roles are to be created by the `USERADMIN`, and the code is contained in [here](admin/user_setup.sql).
-To add a user, we want to use the first initial and last name.
+To add a user, simple add their Sage Bionetworks email, the setup for google saml is included in the SQL command.

 ```
-CREATE USER flastname
+CREATE USER "...@sagebase.org"
-    PASSWORD = 'generate_one',
-    LOGIN_NAME = 'flastname',
-    EMAIL = '...@sagebase.org',
-    MUST_CHANGE_PASSWORD = TRUE,
-    DEFAULT_WAREHOUSE = 'COMPUTE_ORG',
-    DEFAULT_ROLE = 'PUBLIC';
 ```

 ### Warehouses/databases